 You’ll also need to clean your brushes quickly after finishing painting with acrylics—wait too long and the bristles will be full of dried paint.
 On the other hand, clean-up with plain old water is a snap compared to oil paints, where you’ll need to use Turpentine or Mineral Spirits (both toxic) to clean your brushes and hands.

-Acrylic paints are also cheaper than oils, so for students or hobbyists, it’s much easier on the pocketbook.
-They’re also a bit more versatile than oils.
-You can dilute acrylic paint with water and use it in an entirely different way, almost like watercolors.
+Oil painting supplies are more expensive than acrylics, so for students or hobbyists, it’s much easier on the pocketbook to stick with acrylic paints.
+As a bonus, you can use acrylic paints two ways: right out of the tube like oils, or diluted with water which lets you use them in an entirely different way, almost like watercolors.

-So are oils the right choice for you?
-Or acrylics?
+So is oil paint the right choice for you?

-On the other hand, if you’re concerned about toxicity of the paint, whether around children or pets (or yourself), acrylics might be the choice for you.
-Invest in all the extras that you’ll need, however, like retarders, pastes, and gels which will give you the biggest range of texture and drying time available.
+If you’re concerned about toxicity of the paint, whether around children or pets (or yourself), acrylics might be the choice for you.
+An acrylic paint starter set will cost less than $15 for 12 colors, but you may end up needing to invest in some extras as well, like retarders, pastes, and gels, for the biggest possible range of texture and drying time available.

-If you can, find an artist willing to let you dabble a bit with their paint before you make your decision, and then purchase the best paints you can afford.
+If you can find an artist willing to let you dabble a bit with their paint before you make your decision, that will help a lot.
+Then just purchase the best paints you can afford.